 Visit the Moon Pie General Store

 The Moon Pie General Store and its soda fountain was a huge hit with my girls.
 We had a little bit of time to kill and just happened to wander in.

-This store is 6000 square feet of Moon Pie merchandise: Moon Pies of every flavor, unique gifts, old-timey candy, and a quirky selection of bottled sodas.
-I had no idea they made salted caramel or strawberry Moon Pies.
+This store is 6000 square feet of Moon Pie merchandise: a quirky selection of bottled sodas, unique gifts, old-timey candy, and Moon Pies of every flavor.
 There are so many flavors I never even knew existed!

 In the store, there is an old-fashioned soda fountain that serves ice cream, milkshakes, and diner-style food.
-According to the kids, the ice cream was delicious.
-I just wish we would have had enough time to order ‘real’ food, because it all smelled wonderful.
+And it was delicious!

-Unbeknownst to us at the time, our trip to Mobile was during Mardi Gras season.
+Unbeknownst to me when I planned our trip, Mobile was celebrating Mardi Gras.
 We were lucky enough to be there on the same day as the Daughters of Neptune parade.
-After a quick Google search to make sure the parade was family-friendly (it was!), we were off to stake out a good spot on the parade route.
+After making sure the parade was family-friendly (it is!), we were off to stake out a good spot on the parade route.

 Luckily, we found a great spot not far from the Moon Pie General Store and stayed out late catching Mardi Gras beads, toys, candy, and Moon Pies.